GregM1991/Flicksy/README.md

 Friends system for other users to view your profile/ favourites/ playlists?
 Or just site account users to be able to other users profiles

+## Target audience
+The app will attract anyone who wanted to have quick review of the movie they want to watch or just looking for recommendations of what movies they should watch base on their references.

 ## User Persona
 ### Jacob
 #### Details
 Young, single or partnered.
 Loves to dig into tv series or good movie during the night time.
 Uses films to unwind after uni/school/work.
 Very active online, always looking for a movie online to watch.
 #### Goals
+Wants to be able to scroll easily through movies, with a visually clean ui that's easy to navigate, to save to watchlists and write reviews based on their viewing experience.
+#### Characteristics
+- Age is 18-35
+- Introverted, stays in during the weekend and rainy days
+- Loves movies and Tv
+- Trying to have one spot to find movies and shows and keep track of what has/hasn't watched
+- Wants it centralised and easy to use

 ## User story
 - As a site visitor, i want to be able to view all the top movies at the moment when i enter the site.